fraseriainlewis/vegasr/README.md

   warm-up period) as these may be noisy until the grid has adapted and including may result in a larger than necessary error estimate.

-- An important remark on the function passed to `vegas_integrate()` is that if using an existing R function then it may be best to wrap it into a simpler function template.
-A concrete example of this issue is using `f=dmvnorm` in the above call to `vegas_integrate()` does not work and throws and error about *esoteric Python-incompatible constructs*
+- An important remark on the function passed to `vegas()` is that if using an existing R function then it may be best to wrap it into a simpler function template.
+A concrete example of this issue is using `f=dmvnorm` in the above call to `vegas()` does not work and throws and error about *esoteric Python-incompatible constructs*